TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Suggestions

 {:.text-xl .mb-10}
-Some subtext communicating the restaurant hours and status in close proximity of the registration form could help users start the reservation process with times that align with the restaurants business hours
+Subtext communicating the restaurant hours and status could help users start the reservation process with times that align with business hours.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-1-img-2.jpg "an image title"){:.w-full .mb-10}